arezabfn/movieCenter/README.md

 3- You Must Set Project Name 'MovieCenter' Not 'MovieCenter-main'

 ------------------------------------------------------------------------------------------------------------------------
-* I Put a file named 'video.sql' in the project path, which you can inject into the database and create the table
+* I Put a query named 'video.sql' in the project path, which you can inject into the database and create the table
 ------------------------------------------------------------------------------------------------------------------------

 *** Contact me if you have any questions ***